Regulation

 Auto insurance, in particular, is very highly regulated.
 The provincial governments determine the content of auto insurance policies, how claims are handled and how complaints are managed; they also administer rate approval systems.
 IBC is advocating for auto insurance reform in several provinces, including Alberta, Ontario, Nova Scotia and New Brunswick.

 IBC is committed to working with regulators to understand the issues they are trying to solve, and to making meaningful contributions to help solve those issues.
-IBC’s members are diverse and range from large, multi-national insurance companies to small mutual and niche insurers, offering specialized coverage to a smaller customer base.
+IBC’s members are diverse and range from large, multinational insurance companies to small mutual and niche insurers, offering specialized coverage to a smaller customer base.
 This means that effective regulatory solutions cannot be one-size-fits-all and must take into account those differences.

 Market conduct

-IBC engages with CCIR on behalf of its members to discuss the industry's perspectives on new or revised market conduct expectations in respect of CCIR's guiding principles.
 IBC also monitors global regulations to assess their potential impact on Canadian insurers.
 This involves ensuring that international regulations are sensitive to the domestic regulatory landscape and the particulars of the P&C insurance industry in Canada.
 IBC also participates in discussions led by the Global Federation of Insurance Associations, providing input into the development of the many aspects of international regulations that affect P&C insurers.

 Explore our Work